-Lucia starts with telling the story of her journey to becoming a mum.
-It was not before she was in her 40s when she decided to have a baby.
+Lucia starts by telling the story of her journey to becoming a mum.
+It was not before she was in her 40s that she decided to have a baby.
 She hadn’t met a man she wanted to start a family with but she didn’t give up on her dream of becoming a mum.
-After her 42-year old friend got pregnant with donor eggs, she realised that it might be difficult to conceive at her age.
-She started a research and faced a real challenge – related not only to finding the available treatment options but also to deciding on being a single parent.
-Most importantly, she had to let go off some of the things she thought might happen to her in her life, like e.g. finding a proper man.
+After her 42-year-old friend got pregnant with donor eggs, she realised that it might be difficult to conceive at her age.
+She started to research and faced a real challenge – related not only to find the available treatment options but also to deciding on being a single parent.
+Most importantly, she had to let go of some of the things she thought might happen to her in her life, like e.g. finding a proper man.
 But the desire to have a child was so strong in her case that Lucia decided on solo motherhood against all odds.

 She started IUI treatment when she was 43.
 However, it didn’t work so she was told to go on IVF with her own eggs.
 She got pregnant in a clinic in London but sadly miscarried a few months into her pregnancy.
 Then she underwent two more cycles with own eggs (in the U.S. and in London again) but both of them ended in a miscarriage as well.
 Lucia admits that she really hoped to be fertile at that time – but unfortunately her age and age-related conditions turned out to be the obstacle impossible to overcome.
 The doctors advised her to try with donor eggs next time – and as she already used donor sperm, it meant conceiving through double donation.